b-wagn/Raichoo/readme.md

 Implementation of Rai-Choo!
 ===========================

-This repository contains a prototypical implementation of the Rai-Choo! blind signature scheme.
+This repository contains a prototypical implementation of the [Rai-Choo! blind signature scheme](https://eprint.iacr.org/2022/1350.pdf).

 ## Dependencies
+Before compilation, first ensure that the `gmp` dependency is installed.
+For that, install `libgmp3-dev` using

+	sudo apt-get install libgmp3-dev

-Before compilation, install the `mcl` dependency.
+Install the `mcl` dependency.
 A simple way to do that is to clone the `mcl` repository via

 	git clone https://github.com/alinush/go-mcl.git